onderonur/tmdb-explorer-react-redux/README.md

 Also there are no class components and only *react hooks* are used in this project.
 I think hooks make it easy to see the repeating logic in the components and extract them to custom hooks creates some really strong pattern.
-They are much more maintainable than class component lifecycle functions and create less bugs most of the time.
+They are much more maintainable than class component lifecycle functions and they create less bugs most of the time.

 New `useSelector` and `useDispatch` hooks of redux are very useful too.
 You can see which props are derived from the redux store directly in the render scope.
 Jumping between component implementation and `mapStateToProps` or `mapDispatchToProps` can be mind bending sometimes.
-In the end, you are just selecting props from store.
+In the end, you are just selecting some data from store.
 Real simple and clean implementation.